 Animals that are permanently disabled or unable to be released but can still have a good quality of life remain at the sanctuary with permission from federal and state agencies and may become Educational Ambassadors to assist in local programs for schools, camps, and civic organizations.
 Our educational staff offers programs customized to various age groups with information about the many native species and the environmental factors that affect them, along with teaching respect for all animals and what we can do to make a difference.

 Broadbent also provides a safe haven for abandoned and abused exotic birds and other exotic animals that were former pets, as well as horses.
-We have limited space for these animals and cannot accept more at the present time.
+We have limited space for these animals and may not be able to accept every abandoned exotic pet.